massimilian-89/ble_indication_hs3001/README.md

 - How to configure DA14531 as peripheral indicator(GATT indication)

+## Profile
+It's a pre-defined collection of Services that has been compiled by either the Bluetooth SIG or by the peripheral designers.
+## Service
+Services are used to break data up into logical entities, and contain specific chunks of data called characteristics.
+Each service distinguishes itself from other services by means of a unique numeric ID called a UUID.

 # GAP & GATT
 It's critical to understand the differences between GAP and GATT.